vladyxd/Boosteroid-Rich-Presence/README.md

+# ⚠️ THIS PROJECT'S SOURCE CODE HAS BEEN DELETED
+### Since Boosteroid already implemented this, proved to be trustworthy, we decided to remove the contents of it.

 # Boosteroid-Rich-Presence
 A Boosteroid Rich Presence.
 It updates in real-time, including: Browsing Games status, Game Logo, What is playing and for how much time.
 Including: Application Executable (.exe) in System Tray to not bother the people and a Chrome Extension.